Bangudae Petroglyphs

-Korea's National Treasure No. 285, the Bangudae Petroglyphs, are located mainly on flat vertical rock faces around 8m wide and around 5m high on steep cliffs on the riverside of the Daegokcheon stream, a branch of the Taehwa River, which runs eastward and joins the Donghae at Ulsan.
+The Bangudae (Daegok-ri) Petroglyphs (Korean: 반구대 암각화) are pre-historic engravings on flat vertical rock faces on the riverside of the Daegokcheon (Bangucheon) stream, a branch of the Taehwa River, which runs eastward and joins the East Sea at Ulsan.
+They are the National Treasure of South Korea No. 285 and were registered on the UNESCO World Heritage List in 2025.

+This site presents a vivid and intricate portrayal of whaling, unmatched by any rock art found globally.
+The carvings, featuring animals, human figures, hunting scenes, concentric circles, diamond patterns, and inscriptions, exhibit remarkable realism and energy, arranged in a distinctive blend of figurative imagery and written symbols.
+Notably, the petroglyphs of animals — both marine and terrestrial — display such fine detail that the species of each creature can be identified.
+They span a long period from ca. 5000 BC to the 9th century AD.

+The Bangudae rocks are around 8m wide and around 5m high.
 The surrounding ten rock faces have a small number of engravings as well.
+The name Bangudae comes from the Korean ban (반), the word for a shell, gu (구), meaning a turtle, and dae (대), a structure or a site since the carving site forms itself like the back of turtle.

 The rocks consist of shale and hornfels oriented toward the north and they shine for a while at sunset.
 As an overhanging cliff they are in the structure of a rock shelter.
+It is believed that people congregated around huge rocks to take place several rituals.

 Description

+More than 300 petroglyphs are engraved.
 Three hundred and four representations can be seen, of which 166 figures are animals and 108 are unidentified motifs.
 Representations of cetaceans are the most frequent, being 14.4% of the figures.
 In terms of theme, the representations are either anthropomorphic, depicting the body or face of a human; zoomorphic, showing sea and land animals; hunting and fishing tools; and indeterminate markings whose themes or shapes are hard to identify.

 The engravings of whales and deer were made in most cases by carving out the body, while those of land animals mostly consist of outlines and patterns drawn on the rock surface.
 Such difference suggest difference in the time of production, given the overlapping relationships of the depictions.
-At the site, cetaceans are most important, followed by deer and land animals in that order, and there are a small number of turtles, seals, fish, and birds.
+At the site, cetaceans are most important, followed by deer and land animals in that order, and there are a small number of turtles, deer, seals, fish, and birds.
+Both sea and land animals are described as being pregnant, referring to the ancient people’s desire for food and fertility.
+Since these kinds of images are hard to find out around the world, the value Bangudae site holds is considered to be huge.